-French for a “white egret feather,” the “aigrette” tiara name goes back to the roaring twenties, when the craze was to wear a central feather on the forehead and dance the Charleston.
-Here, though, high jewelry replaces the bird’s plumage.
+French for a “white egret feather,” the “aigrette” tiara name goes back to the roaring twenties when the craze was to wear a central feather on the forehead and dance the Charleston.
+Here, though, high jewellery replaces the bird’s plumage.

 Chaumet’s Josephine Aigrette Imperial Tiara is a stunning contemporary example of this.
 Light and elevated, it features a 3-carat pear-shaped diamond surrounded by sparkling diamond droplets in an airy diamond setting.

 Even more spectacular is Chaumet’s Soleil Glorieux Tiara.
 Composed of cabochon-cut rock crystals and white and yellow brilliant-cut diamonds, it boasts a 2.51-carat cushion fancy yellow diamond in the center that symbolizes the sun, with diamond rays levitating around it.
 This is the kind of luminance for which Chaumet is renowned.

 Unlike the aigrette, the diadem—a word that also finds its origins in Greek, meaning “bind around”—sets its diamond decor all around the headdress.
 (This style is most commonly associated with the mention of “tiara.”)

 At Chaumet, several heritage tiaras are called diadems, including the 1810 Ears of Wheat Tiara, a true icon for its technical prowess and reflection of the modern concept of modularity; each ear of wheat can be detached and pinned in a woman’s hair or on her clothes.